seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 5) Click **Create repository**
 6) Confirm your repository is in the list of repositories
+7) You will need your repository URI in a later step so copy that URI for later.

 ## Step 2: Create Model Artifact Repository